Portkey-AI/gateway/README.md

 </div>
 <br><br>

-[Portkey's AI Gateway](https://portkey.ai/features/ai-gateway) is the interface between your app and hosted LLMs.
-It streamlines API requests to OpenAI, Anthropic, Mistral, LLama2, Anyscale, Google Gemini and more with a unified API.
+[Portkey's AI Gateway](https://portkey.ai/features/ai-gateway) is a hosted platform.
+You can sign up and start using Supabase without installing anything.
+You can also self-host and develop locally.

 ✅&nbsp; Blazing **fast** (9.9x faster) with a **tiny footprint** (~45kb installed) <br>